junhong-huang/trackBrowser/README.md

 System requirements:
 ---------

-(1) Some self-developed perl modules are located in directory ./packages, which could be load by the perl command: <BR>"BEGIN { unshift( @INC, "./packages" ); }"<BR>(2) Some perl modules need to be installed<BR>Users can search for the module names in the website meta::cpan (https://metacpan.org/) and get the installation method in the 'installation instructions'.
-Generally, it can be installed using the cpanm command<BR>cpanm XML::Simple<BR>
+(1) Some self-developed perl modules are located in directory ./packages, which could be load by the perl command: <BR>"BEGIN { unshift( @INC, "./packages" ); }"<BR>(2) Some perl modules need to be installed.<BR>Users can search for the module names in the website meta::cpan (https://metacpan.org/) and get the installation method in the 'installation instructions'.
+Generally, it can be installed using the cpanm command.<BR>cpanm XML::Simple<BR>
 cpanm File::Basename<BR>
 cpanm SVG<BR>
 cpanm Bio::DB::BigFile<BR>
-cpanm Bio::DB::BigFile::Constants<BR>
 cpanm Bio::DB::BigWig<BR>
 cpanm JSON::Parse<BR>
 cpanm GD<BR>